sttng/Konami-Logo-GB/README.md

 ## Music/Sounds:

 An ascending/descending bell-like synth sound as the color appears (which sounds different depending on the game/system); otherwise silent.

+* Sega Genesis: The music is done on an electric piano.
+* Super Nintendo Entertainment System: The theme is done using synth chimes.
+* NEC PC Engine/TurboGrafx-16: The theme is done on a synth-organ.

 There are unconfirmed sources claiming Tomoya Tomita and Kinuyo Yamashita did desing the Konami logo jingle sound.

 ## Availability: